MaxDailene/VocabScribe/README.md

 pip install beautifulsoup4 selenium
 ```

-Make sure your Chrome folder is in the same directory as the script.
+Make sure the "Chrome" folder is in the same directory as the script.

 ## Usage